A US Blockade of the Gulf of Oman is a Desperation Move to Avoid Invading Iran

 • in fact, we are ‘de-pivoting’ – i.e., moving resources from East Asia to the Persian Gulf

-• a lot of Americans don’t want the US to pivot out of the Middle East for religious reasons
+• also, a lot of Americans don’t want the US to pivot out of the Middle East for religious reasons

 • at least we are pivoting out of Europe.
 It’s long overdue that Europe do far more for its own defense and take the lead